-As the days become shorter and the weather turns colder, our adventures take place much closer to home and photography becomes a real challenge.
-We still haven’t conquered the lighting issues with indoor shots, but we will practice today.
-In the meantime here are some photos that almost turned out from last night.
+As the days become shorter and the weather turns colder, our adventures take place much closer to home, and photography becomes a real challenge.
+We still haven’t conquered the lighting issues with indoor shots.
+In the meantime, here are some photos that almost turned out from last night.

 I promised to show you the Juliet Ankle Pants I purchased from Chico’s last week.
-I paired them with a long loose Vince cashmere sweater and boots by French Connection both purchased at Saks Off 5th last year.
-The fur vest was a long ago Christmas gift from Mr. Mickey.
+I paired them with a long loose Vince cashmere sweater and boots by French Connection; both purchased at Saks Off 5th last year.
+The fur vest was a long-ago Christmas gift from Mr. Mickey.
 Wearing all one color can be boring if I don’t mix up the textures.
-The sweater, the pants, and the vest have very different textures so light reflects differently on each, creating depth from the different surfaces.
+The sweater, the pants, and the vest have very different textures, so light reflects differently, creating depth from the various surfaces.
 I love to wear all black and then add a pop of color, either in a scarf or statement jewelry.
-The long blue earrings are from Stein Mart a few years ago.
-The gunmetal colored box clutch is from T.J.Maxx last year.
+The long blue earrings were from Stein Mart a few years ago.
+The gunmetal colored box clutch was from T.J.Maxx last year.

 These pants are very comfortable!
 I will be wearing them often with casual as well as more dressy looks.
 Since the fit is slightly slim on my legs, I will treat them as leggings and always pair them with a longer top.
 I like the slimming effect that comes with wearing a shorter layer over a longer layer with slim-fitting pants—continuing the line of unbroken color from top to bottom, including wearing black pantyhose.